dchege711/study_buddy/client_side_react/README.md

 #### Efficiency

-:x: To reduce the number of re-renders, store all the changes in a buffer, and then only call SetState() at the very end of the process.
+:soon: To reduce the number of re-renders, store all the changes in a buffer, and then only call SetState() at the very end of the process.

-:x: Implement a PQ in AppManager.cardHasBeenModified.
+:soon: Implement a PQ in AppManager.cardHasBeenModified.
 Client side PQ seems to be a better idea

 #### Aesthetics

-:x: Damn, the login page is ugly.
+:soon: Damn, the login page is ugly.
 Spice up the CSS.

-:x: Code snippets should not overflow past the card's boundaries.
+:soon: Code snippets should not overflow past the card's boundaries.

-:x: Have some artwork to fill in the blank space in the login page.
+:soon: Have some artwork to fill in the blank space in the login page.

 #### User Experience

-:x: Smoothen the next button.
+:soon: Smoothen the next button.
 Eliminate the lag between the next/previous buttons and the card being displayed.

-:x: When a person applies a filter, reload CardManager to show a card among those that have been chosen.
+:soon: When a person applies a filter, reload CardManager to show a card among those that have been chosen.

-:x: Order the tags by their importance (summing up their urgencies is a good way to go)
+:soon: Order the tags by their importance (summing up their urgencies is a good way to go)